 - Obituaries in American German language newspapers - try checking at a library in the area your ancestor lived

-- Naturalization Records (especially if naturalized September 27, 1906 and later; Naturalization records before Sept.
-27, 1906 generally do not name the town, but a few occasionally will have this)
+- Naturalization Records Naturalization records from September 27, 1906 and later usually list the place of birth; Naturalization records before Sept.
+27, 1906 generally do not name the place of birth, but a few occasionally will have this.

-- The 1900-1930 federal censuses tell whether a person was naturalized.
+- The 1900-1940 federal censuses show whether an immigrant was naturalized.
 The 1920 census gives year of naturalization.

 - Types of Naturalization Records describes declarations of intention, petitions, certificates, etc.